jackfoxy/urQL/docs/ref-ch01-introduction.md

 JOINs and/or CTEs handle all such use cases and emphasize composability.
 CTEs can be referenced for certain use cases in predicates.

-The result of a UNION set operation is as according to _union_ in set theory (no duplicate rows returned).
-Use COMBINE to include duplicates.
 Relational division is supported with a DIVIDED BY operator.

 Reading and/or updating data on foreign ships is allowed provided the ship's pilot has granted permission.